PuzzelSolutions/SMS/sections/about.md

 ### Validity Period

 It is possible to define the validity period of each message when sending SMS messages.
 The validity period is the period of time that delivery attempts occur for a SMS message.
-Meaning that if you specify a validity time of 5 minutes, the Intelecom platform and the Mobile Network Operators will try to deliver the message for 5 minutes using the respective retry schemes.
+Meaning that if you specify a validity time of 5 minutes, the Puzzel platform and the Mobile Network Operators will try to deliver the message for 5 minutes using the respective retry schemes.
 If the message cannot be delivered to the handset in this timeframe (handset turned off etc.), the message is discarded, resulting in a delivery report with a timeout status.
 This feature is handy if you have messages that only are valid for a certain period of time, such as one-time passwords or special offers with a time limitation.
 When specifying the validity parameter, please refer to the table below:

 <table>